 Chief Executive Officer

-The Foster Family Support Specialist is responsible for providing support and monitoring to current Foster Parents, assisting with recruitment of potential foster parents and completing foster home evaluations/re-evaluations.
+The Foster Family Support Specialist (Full Time) is responsible for providing support and monitoring to current Foster Parents, assisting with recruitment of potential foster parents and completing foster home evaluations/re-evaluations.

 - Monitoring foster families for compliance with the regulations in ARS Article 58.